Rules and guidelines of the Queens discussion group for autistic (and similarly neurodivergent) adults

 In topic-focussed meetings, please stay on-topic

-When we hold topic-focussed meetings, please try not to stray too far from the main topic.
+When we hold topic-focussed meetings, please try not to stray too far from the main topic, at least not for very long.
 Do feel free to share personal experiences that are relevant to the topic, and do feel free to ask for advice on matters relevant to the main topic.

 Near the beginning of each meeting, even a topic-focussed discussion meeting, we may talk briefly about any urgent matters in our personal lives, even if not related to the main topic.
 However, in a topic-focussed discussion meeting, this portion of the meeting should be kept brief.